kinmeng/SMT203_PROJECT/README.md

 This repository uses the facial_recognition library here: https://github.com/ageitgey/face_recognition/

+To set up face_recognition, remember to install cmake. sudo apt-get -y install cmake
+If there is an error, building cmake remeber to download vs_buildtools before running the above command pip install Pillow pip install face_recognition

 Follow the instructions here to setup the correct environment for the repository: https://ourcodeworld.com/articles/read/841/how-to-install-and-use-the-python-face-recognition-and-detection-library-in-ubuntu-16-04